The Office of Disability Services

 Shippensburg University is committed to serving all students, including those with disabilities.
-The Office of Disability Services (ODS) is located in Suite 312 Horton Hall, connected to Old Main by a second floor walkway.
-The department coordinates accommodations and services for students with documented disabilities in compliance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990, and the ADA Amendments Act of 2008.
-Under the School of Academic Programs and Services, ODS administration and staff work with other departments and university students to lay the foundation of equal educational access to otherwise qualified individuals.
+The Office of Disability Services (ODS) coordinates accommodations and services for students with documented disabilities in compliance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990, and the ADA Amendments Act of 2008.
+ODS works with other departments and university students to lay the foundation of equal educational access to otherwise qualified individuals.
 Additionally, the office works in conjunction with the Human Resources Office to provide accommodations to university faculty and staff with documented disabilities.

 Incoming students with disabilities follow the same admissions procedures and standards as established by the university’s Office of Admissions.
 Questions about admissions procedures are addressed in that office by contacting (717) 477-1231.
 However, all requests regarding eligibility for accommodations and services through ODS must come directly to the Horton Hall offices.
 Questions about appropriate accommodations and required diagnostic documentation are addressed by contacting the Director of Disability Services at (717) 477-1364 x1329 or x1326.

 Unlike the Individuals with Disabilities Act (IDEA) that applies to most schools offering primary and secondary education, the Office of Disability Services of an institution of higher (or post-secondary) education is regulated by equal opportunity/anti-discrimination acts.
 Therefore, the academic accommodations students receive in primary and secondary education may be quite different than those offered at the university.
 To view basic differences in high school vs. university accommodations for students with documented disabilities, click the following link: The differences in high school vs. university.